 - Suitable for surface assembly on PCB;

-In the early stages, SMD were soldered manually by hand.
+In the early stages, SMD was soldered manually by hand.
 Then the first batch of pick and place machines could only handle a few simple components.
 The more complex and smaller components still needed to be placed manually.
 Not long before the introduction of surface mount components over 20 years ago, a new era was born.
-From simple resistors to complex ICs, almost every through hole component now has an SMT equivalent.
+From simple resistors to complex ICs, almost every through-hole component now has an SMT equivalent.

 The actual process of SMT